adriaan-vd-graaf/ukb_decoder/README.md

 Right now it can be difficult to know what all the values are from a UKB phenotype file, therefore you can decode your phenotype field using this package.

+Currently data_fields of the data type integer and continuous are supported.
+Furthermore, some values of the 'categorical single' data type have been encoded, but not all.

 ```
 import numpy as np
 import ukb_decoder